-- 16.19.
-Operating procedures and technical requirements providing for the deposit of and access to translations would need to be established under paragraph 2223 of the framework provisions before a date could be determined under paragraph 1819.
+- 16. Operating procedures and technical requirements providing for the deposit of and access to translations would need to be established under paragraph 22 of the framework provisions before a date could be determined under paragraph 18.
 The framework provisions do not address or limit the kind of certification, etc., that accessing Offices are entitled to require in the case of translations, and do not assure that a translation submitted under the services would satisfy the needs of any particular accessing Office; those matters would be left to the applicable law in each Office.
-It is to be hoped, however, that future work might achieve a degree of commonality of approach on the matter, with the result that a single translation might be able to be accepted by a number of accessing Offices. - 17.20.
-Published details concerning participating digital libraries would include, for example, the date on which a digital library is to commence operations under the service, document format requirements, etc. - 18.24.
+It is to be hoped, however, that future work might achieve a degree of commonality of approach on the matter, with the result that a single translation might be able to be accepted by a number of accessing Offices. - 17.
+Published details concerning participating digital libraries would include, for example, the date on which a digital library is to commence operations under the service, document format requirements, etc. - 18.
 The publication of up-to-date details of notifications and Office requirements, and changes therein, is of course vital to applicants wishing to rely on the service as a secure means of satisfying requirements for the provision of priority documents.
-As an example, it will be important to publish details of which possible routes for entry of priority documents into the service (see Annex Lof document WIPO/DAS/PD/WG/3/3/24/4) are available in a particular Office of first filing. - 19.22.
+As an example, it will be important to publish details of which possible routes for entry of priority documents into the service (see document WIPO/DAS/PD/WG/3/3) are available in a particular Office of first filing. - 19.
 It is envisaged that the criteria for participating digital libraries might include, for example, criteria as to giving access and ensuring confidentiality and a requirement that arrangements be in place for deposited priority documents to be stored for a specified period from the priority date.
-By way of comparison, it is noted that files relating to international applications under the PCT must be kept by the International Bureau for 30 years from the date of receipt of the record copy; see PCT Rule 93.2(a).

-- 20.23.
-As explained in document WIPO/DAS/PD/WG/3/32/2, the only system presently envisaged for ensuring the applicant's authorization of access is by means of the applicant's control of a list of authorized Offices held by the International Bureau.
-An access control code will be used to confirm the identity of the applicant when maintaining the list, and the use of secure communication channels between the International Bureau and the accessing Office will assure the identity of the latter. - 21.24.
-The working languages of the service in its practical operations would be the official working languages of the International Bureau (that is, English and French), with the possibility of extension to other languages when practicable are Chinese, English, French, Japanese, Korean and Spanish.
-The International Bureau will seek to add any other language of publication of the PCT when an Office for whose users that language would be of benefit indicates a definite intention to join the system. - 22.25.
-This includes international applications filed under the PCT and under the Hague Agreement for the International Registration of Industrial Designs. - 23.26.
+By way of comparison, it is noted that files relating to international applications under the PCT must be kept by the International Bureau for 30 years from the date of receipt of the record copy; see PCT Rule 93.2(a). - 20.
+As explained in document WIPO/DAS/PD/WG/3/6, paragraphs 18 to 39, the applicant's authorization of access is by means of an "access code" which is generated by the Office of first filing or the International Bureau and provided by the applicant to the Office of second filing. - 21.
+The working languages of the service in its practical operations are Chinese, English, French, Japanese, Korean and Spanish.
+The International Bureau will seek to add any other language of publication of the PCT when an Office for whose users that language would be of benefit indicates a definite intention to join the system. - 22.
+This includes international applications filed under the PCT and under the Hague Agreement for the International Registration of Industrial Designs. - 23.
 See note 4(iii), above.
-This agreed understanding applies to priority documents relating to patents, trademarks, industrial designs and utility models. - 27.
-PLT Article 3(1) in turn refers to certain provisions of the Paris Convention and the PCT.
-See also the Explanatory Notes on PLT Article 3.
-While the definition refers to the PLT, that is purely for the sake of the definition; there is no implication that the Offices concerned must be bound by the provisions of the PLT.
-As a further point, while the definition covers most kinds of priority document that are likely to be important in practice, future review may be needed to determine whether other kinds of priority document should also be included (for example, priority documents relating to utility models). - 24.28.
-See also Note 4(iv), above. - 25.29.
-See also the definition of "certified" in paragraph 26(iv) of the framework provisions.
+This agreed understanding applies to priority documents relating to patents, trademarks, industrial designs and utility models. - 24.
+See also Note 4(iv), above. - 25.
+See also the definition of "certified" in paragraph 25(iv) of the framework provisions.